Shout and Sing

 Sung by: Fantje s Preske

 Carol singing is a custom featuring carol singers going from house to house, wishing happiness and receiving a gift in return.
-When doing their rounds, they normally sing carols that fit the purpose.
-Fantje s Preske preserve this tradition to celebrate St George’s Day by singing St George‘s carol.
-Their multipart male singing is peculiar for its so-called transpositional singing, meaning that they sing certain stanzas in another, usually lower, tonality.
+When doing their rounds, carol singers normally sing carols that fit the context.
+Fantje s Preske preserve this tradition to celebrate St George’s Day by singing a St George‘s carol.
+Their multi-part male singing is peculiar for its so-called transpositional singing, meaning that they sing certain stanzas in another, usually lower, register.

 Recorded: Ljubljana, 13.
 9. 2003